"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 - Static Maps

 This category offers free or public domain geographical maps from different sources.
-For additional geographical maps, please see More section below.
+For additional geographical maps, please see the More section below.
 Note: The items in this section are independent from the selected Device Tree objects.

 - Status Icons

 This category shows options to insert status icons in different styles.
 These show the object name and an overview of how many sensors there are and their status.
 For example, you can add "traffic lights" or the QR code of a monitoring object to your map.
 There is also an object available for audible alert which will play a sound when the number of alarms of the monitored object are > 0.
 Please note that your browser must support playing embedded sounds (see the More section below for further information).

 - Geo Maps